betteriot/betteriot-principles/README.md

 Example: TODO

 ### ?.
-The vendor MUST provide an easy way to the user to opt out of direct marketing based on the collected data.
+The vendor MUST allow the user to easily opt out of direct marketing based on the collected data.

 Assessment: The vendor submits links to public documentation explaining how to opt out of direct marketing based on the collected data.

 Example: TODO

 ### ?.
-The vendor MUST provide a way for the user to restrict the use of the collected data.
+The vendor MUST allow the user to restrict the use of the collected data.

 Assessment: The vendor submits links to public documentation explaining how to restrict the use of the collected data.

 Example: TODO

 ### ?.
-The vendor MUST provide a way for the user to update the collected data.
+The vendor MUST allow the user to update the collected data.

 Assessment: The vendor submits links to public documentation explaining how to update the collected data.

 Example: TODO

 ### ?.
-The vendor MUST let the user stop automated decisions being made, if there are personal legal or significant consequences.
+The vendor MUST allow the user to stop automated decisions being made, if there are personal legal or significant consequences.

 Assessment: The vendor submits links to public documentation explaining how to stop automated decisions and get a human to re-evaluate the decision.